browserengineering/book/book/embeds.md

 and wrapping the code so that it correctly references `window`.

-For calls _from_ JavaScript into the browser, we'll need JavaScript to pass in the window ID it is calling from:
+For calls _from_ JavaScript into the browser, we'll need JavaScript to pass in the window ID it's calling from:

 ``` {.javascript}
 window.document = { querySelectorAll: function(s) {